dodokova/ants/README.md

-# Simulator of collective behavior in ats
+# Simulator of collective behavior in ants

 To run simulations, set up your virtual environment and install dependencies from `requirements.txt`.